3montyjack/SeniorProject/README.txt

     [] Finish implementing the files for the tensorflow [] Figure out the structure of the CNN that I will be using [] Further push the algorythim to find hiddedn elements

+Week 1:
+    Finished gathering images, and also decided what framework and what kind of neural net I will be using

+Week 2 - 3:
+    Worked on getting the image encoding software working, had a lot of trouble with This Week 4:
+    I was out and could not work on This
+Week 5:
+    Finishing up of the image encoding, Still needs a way to mass import photos and put them out Week 6:
+    Finished up setting up tensorFlow, got most of the items working, just putting this together so that image parsing can work